The poison in your bathroom: Dangerous ingredients and how to easily replace them with natural alternatives

 • Breast, prostate and thyroid cancer

-If hormone-active substances get into the environment, they also behave like hormones there and disrupt food cycles and ecosystems.
+If endocrine-active substances enter the environment, they behave like hormones and disrupt food cycles and ecosystems.

-Natural cosmetics and our puremetics products do not contain any of these hormonally questionable substances.
+Natural cosmetics and our puremetics products generally contain none of these hormonally harmful substances.

-Paraben is a chemical substance used in cosmetic products as a preservative.
+Paraben is a chemical substance and is used as a preservative in cosmetic products.

 The problem with parabens?
-They may have an allergenic effect.
-Even worse is their hormone-active effect!
+They may appear allergenic under certain circumstances.
+But their hormonal effect is much worse!
 Parabens are among the hormonally active substances and are particularly suspected of being breast carcinogenic.

-There is therefore a maximum concentration limit for parabens.
-Even if the paraben concentration in individual products is classified as harmless, it can exceed a critical limit as a result of the use of different cosmetic items.
-So better keep your hands off it!
+There is therefore a limit for the maximum concentration of parabens.
+Even if the paraben concentration in individual products is classified as harmless, overall it can exceed a critical limit due to the use of various cosmetic products.
+So it's better to just leave it alone!

-Like many endocrine disrupting substances, parabens unfold their disruptive effect not only in the human body, but also in the environment.
+Like many hormone-active substances, parabens have a disruptive effect not only in the human body, but also in the environment.

-On the list of ingredients, you can easily recognize parabens by the ending –paraben.
+You can easily recognize parabens on the ingredient list by the ending -paraben.

-For the preservation of natural cosmetics, harmless natural alternatives such as essential oils, salts and alcohol are used.
+To preserve natural cosmetics, harmless alternatives from nature such as essential oils, salts and alcohol are used.

-A number of synthetic substances that are contained in many conventional cosmetic products are summarized under the abbreviation PEG.
-They are mainly used as emulsifiers and surfactants.
+The abbreviation PEG refers to a number of synthetic substances that are contained in many conventional cosmetic products.
+They are used primarily as emulsifiers and surfactants.

 Due to their diverse properties, PEG substances are used in care and cleaning products, toothpaste and deodorants.
 In addition, PEG is cheap and therefore very popular with many manufacturers.

-But watch out!
-The raw material for the production of PEG, ethylene oxide, is a highly toxic substance.
-It is mutagenic and fertility-damaging and carcinogenic.
+But be careful!
+The raw material used to make PEG, ethylene oxide, is a highly toxic substance.
+It is harmful to genes and fertility and is carcinogenic.

-If PEG is used in cosmetics, the natural barrier function of the skin is disrupted.
-This makes them more permeable to pollutants, which can weaken the immune system.
-As a result, the immune system can fight back with skin reactions or physical symptoms such as headaches or nausea.
-So hands off!
+If PEG is used in cosmetics, the skin's natural barrier function is disrupted.
+This makes them more permeable to harmful substances, which can weaken the immune system.
+As a result, the immune system can respond with skin reactions or physical symptoms such as headaches or nausea.
+So stay away!

-PEGs are also poisonous for the environment: they have a long shelf life and are stable, so it takes a long time for them to decompose.
+PEGs are also poison for the environment: they have a long shelf life and are stable, so it takes a very long time for them to break down.

-To help you know which products to stay away from, look for the prefix “PEG-” on the ingredients list.
+To know which products you should stay away from, look for the prefix “PEG-” on the ingredient list.

 Fortunately, there are safe, natural alternatives.
-At puremetics, for example, we use the carbohydrate mixture maltodexrin to give our products the desired mixture and consistency.
+For example, we at puremetics use the carbohydrate mixture maltodexrin to give our products the desired mix and consistency.

 And the moral of the story'?

 As you can see, you are not safe from anything with conventional cosmetics.
 Substances that are harmful to the skin and harmful to health are found in a wide variety of products and continue to be used despite their questionable effects.
-They are very popular with many manufacturers because they are cheap and superficially achieve the desired effect.
+They are very popular with many manufacturers because they are cheap and achieve the desired effect on the surface.

-But you have the choice, you can distance yourself from these ingredients and thus escape the clutches of the conventional cosmetics industry.
-This protects your skin, your body and our planet.
+But you have the choice, you can stay away from these ingredients and escape the clutches of the conventional cosmetics industry.
+This will protect your skin, your body and our planet.
 This is how you set an example for a green future.

-To make it a little easier for you, here are a few tips for you on how to easily and uncompromisingly avoid dangerous ingredients:
+To make it a little easier for you, here are a few tips for you on how you can easily and uncompromisingly avoid dangerous ingredients:

-In order not to lose track of toxic ingredients, you might create a list on your cell phone or use an app (e.g. Codecheck or ToxFox) that screens products for critical ingredients before you buy them.
-In addition, we at puremetics make it easy for you to be informed about ingredients and co.
-If you have any questions, we will be happy to help you at any time!
+In order not to lose track of toxic ingredients, you might want to create a list on your cell phone or use an app (e.g. Codecheck or ToxFox) that checks products for critical ingredients before you buy them.
+We at puremetics also make it easy for you to stay informed about ingredients and the like.
+If you have any questions, we are happy to help you at any time!

-When you start dealing with ingredients, you will sometimes find that all your previous cosmetic products are poison for you.
-Don't get discouraged, start with an ingredient you don't want to use or target a specific product category.
+When you start to think about ingredients, you will sometimes realize that all of your previous cosmetic products are poison for you.
+Just don't lose heart, start first with an ingredient that you want to avoid or target a specific product category.

-Buy puremetics products now and never have to think about the poison cocktail in cosmetics again.
+Buy puremetics products now and never have to think about the toxic cocktail in cosmetics again.

 If you would like to be informed directly about the latest blog posts, please follow us Instagram ! :-)